asantaga/wiserHomeAssistantPlatform/README.md

 ## Minimum Requirements

-Requires a minimum of HA 2022.11.
+Requires a minimum of HA 2023.2 and therefore Python 3.10.

 ## Issues and Questions